Chapter 9: Free Radical Substitution Reaction of Alkanes

 ""

 The radical here is not a regular primary radical, as it is on the position beside the benzene ring.
-The position right next to the benzene ring is call the benzylic position, and this radical is a benzylic radical.
+The position right next to the benzene ring is called the benzylic position, and this radical is a benzylic radical.
 Because of the presence of the benzene ring, the benzylic radical has a total of five resonance contributors.
 According to the resonance effect, the more resonance contributors available, the better the electron density will be dispersed, and the more stable the species will be.

 The resonance effect also helps to stabilize the allylic radical.
 The carbon that is right next to the C=C double bond is the allylic position.
 The resonance structures of an allylic radical example are shown below.
-Both benzylic and allylic radicals are more stable than the tertiary alkyl radicals because of resonance effects.
+Both benzylic and allylic radicals are more stable than tertiary alkyl radicals because of resonance effects.

 ""